build-on-aws/content/foundational/how-to-store-data-in-the-cloud/index.md

 File storage is appropriate for many uses, but particularly for file sharing across resources.
 Its hierarchical design and resemblance to a traditional filing system make it accessible to people across an organization.

 There are many types of databases such as relational databases (RDMS), document databases, key-value pair databases, data warehouses, and data lakes.
 The following [article](https://blog.buildon.aws/posts/which-data-storage-option-do-i-choose) examines the type of storage appropriate for these databases.

+## Frequently Asked Questions

+### 1. How is object storage different from file systems?

+While object storage with its ID may resemble a file system with a hierarchial folder structure, the way the data is stored and access differs.
+In an object store, the data is stored in a flat structure, using metadata containing the ID of the object to retrieve it via an API call.
+Objects are not updated in place, but rather a new copy is stored, and the metadata updated to point to the new version.
+File systems store the data in a hierarchial data structure, and are usually accessed by mounting the file system with an operating system as a [POSIX](https://en.wikipedia.org/wiki/POSIX) compliant file system.
+Depending on the file system, multiple operating systems can mount the same file system and access the data directly.
+Another import difference is that with a file system, parts of the file can be accessed by applications, where with an object store the entire file needs to be retrieve to be able to access a portion of it.
+Object storage tends to store multiple copies of the same object for redundancy, whereas a filesystem would only store a single copy, unless the volume is set up create multiple copies via a mechanism like a [RAID](https://en.wikipedia.org/wiki/RAID) array.